Skip to content

 How do I alter the write commit level?

-For every write before responding to the client, Aerospike will wait for the prole reply (replica write) .
-You can enable the fire-forget feature, which will return to the client as soon as the master write is successful.
+For every write, before responding to the client, Aerospike waits for the prole reply (replica write).
+You can enable the fire-forget feature, which returns to the client as soon as the master write is successful.

 $ asadm -e "enable; manage config namespace <namespaceName> param write-commit-level-override to master" -h [seed-host ip]